-Suppose you are discussing with a friend the pros and cons of the euro.
-Your country is not currently a member of the Euro Area but the government are pressing to join.
+Suppose you are discussing with a friend the pros and cons of the UK adopting the euro to replace the pound.
 You explain, correctly, that one of the criteria for judging whether a group of countries is an optimum currency area (OCA) is their degree of trade integration.
-And you caution that for any new country thinking of joining the euro it may be wise for them to wait until there are clear plans for fiscal federalism in Euroland before joining.
+And you caution that it may be wise for the to wait until there are clear plans for fiscal federalism in Euroland before joining.

-1. What would you say to your friend when she points out that your country's trade with eurozone countries represents a rather low proportion of its GDP, and claims that therefore the country should not adopt the euro?
+1. What would you say to your friend when she points out that the UK's trade with eurozone countries represents a rather low proportion of UK GDP, and claims that therefore the UK should not adopt the euro?